scholacantorum/public-site/concerts/into-the-west/index.md

 resources:
 - src: image.png
   title: West Coast landscape
+buyTickets: true
 ---

-Music from and inspired by the Great American West Coast, with music by Lauridsen, Whitacre, and many more.
+Music from and inspired by the Great American West Coast, with music by Morten Lauridsen, Eric Whitacre and many more.
+Both of these great American composers are known for highly original and accessible composition that has made them beloved by audiences and choirs alike.

+_Original artwork usage donated by [Mike Bailey](http://MEBaileyArt.com)._

 {{% youthnote %}}